jdonnerstag/vlang-rosie/README.md

 - A REPL to test and debug rpl pattern easily
 - Jamie's implementation has nice support for grep-like search, colored output, and also tree-like output to review details of the AST.
+- Integration with other lanugages such as Python, Julia, C/C++, Rust, Java, JavaScript, etc.
+- A Visual-Code Studio plugin would be nice.
+Syntax hightling for rpl files, readonly view of disassembled rplx files, compile rpl files upon save or manually triggered.

 So far only the virtual machine and the core 0 parser have been implemented.